bmitc/the-ray-tracer-challenge-python/README.md

 ## Running tests, formatters, linters, and type checkers

 All of the following commands should be run at the repository's root.
+And all of these checks are currently run in a GitHub Action to verify that the code maintains full compliance with the checks.

 ### Unit tests